kwilkins/dnd/west-marches/down-time-actions.md

 Improve this feature to level 3 to gain the following options:
 * Will completely identify magical artifacts for free.
+* Add space for more inventory in his shop.

 ## Blacksmith (level 2)